avocadosec/ephemeral-ssh/README.md

 docker images
 ```
 ### Command Examples
-These examples assume that your public key is added to the authorized_keys file on the remote host and that you don't have a passphrase for that key.
+These examples assume that your public key is added to the authorized_keys file on the remote host and that you don't have a passphrase for that key pair.
 Eventually, I'll add a solution for keys with a passphrase since passphrases should **always** be used for key pairs. :wink:

 #### Run this if you are using the `gu=` (gateway) option
 ```shell